 My R’s Startup

-in your favorite terminal or when you open
+When you type R and enter in your favorite terminal or when you open

 RStudio, many things happen before you can enter your first line of code for